 A trust is an agreement that allows a third party (called a trustee) to hold assets on behalf of your beneficiaries.
 There are several benefits to establishing a trust, most notably the fact that they can specify exactly how and when the assets are passed to heirs.
 Trusts also allow assets to be passed on faster that they would be without a trust and can reduce the tax burden on your heirs.
 While a trust is typically established with the aid of an attorney, it is wise to have an accountant assist in its creation.

 Why Choose Us

 Steward Ingram & Cooper PLLC has been handling estate tax and estate planning for over 20 years.
 Our CPAs will take the time to understand your financial situation and help advise you with your estate planning.
 If you are a trustee of an estate and need help navigating the taxes then we are here to help.
 Getting professional advise is important to ensure you are not subject to any tax penalties.
-We serve Raleigh, Cary, Apex, Garner, Wake Forest, Wilson, and surrounding areas.
+We serve Raleigh, Cary, Durham, Apex, Garner, Wake Forest, Wilson, and surrounding areas.